videojedi/zappi-octopus-inteligent-car-SOC/README.md

 When the car is plugged inm the Plug status changes from 'EV Disconnected' to 'EV Connected'.

 After a 3 minute delay, the automation will read the the car's SoC and set the Octopus charge limit value to maxVal - SoC.

-You can set maxVal to the total limit you require. ie 80%.
+maxVal is now set directly from the cars own charge limit value.

 Your mobile phone will recieve a notification with the requested charge value.